PeckLiu2017/NeighborhoodMap/README.md

 ```
 cd NeighborhoodMap
+open .
 ```

-Click the index.html, you can run this app.
+Locate and click the index.html in you Finder, you can run this app.

-You can find Download ZIP link by click green 'Clone or download' button on the right side of this page.
+You can also find Download ZIP link by click green 'Clone or download' button on the right side of this page.
 And then , decompress the project and use it.

-Anyway, open the index.html page in browser to run this app.
+Anyway, find the index.html page in folder NeighborhoodMap, and then ,open it in browser to run this app.

 ### How to use
 1.In small screen device ,you can hold down the cursor and drag map to see more place.